ARM-software/psa-api/doc/crypto/api/keys/policy.rst

     If the supplied key is a key pair, the function checks the appropriate half of the key pair.
 For example, if the usage flag was `PSA_KEY_USAGE_SIGN_MESSAGE`, it would check the private key.
 But if it were `PSA_KEY_USAGE_VERIFY_MESSAGE` it would check the public key.

-    The algorithm must be fully defined. if the algorithm is a wildcard, the function returns `PSA_ERROR_INVALID_ARGUMENT`.
+    The algorithm must be fully defined. if the algorithm is a wildcard, the function returns ``PSA_ERROR_INVALID_ARGUMENT``.

     The usage flag must correspond to an operation that uses an algorithm.
-If you select a flag that is not algorithm dependent, like COPY tor EXPORT, the function returns PSA_ERROR_INVALID_ARGUMENT.
+If you select a flag that is not algorithm dependent, like COPY tor EXPORT, the function returns ``PSA_ERROR_INVALID_ARGUMENT``.

-    If this implementation does not offer this algorithm, the function returns `PSA_ERROR_NOT_SUPPORTED` without checking the key object.
+    If this implementation does not offer this algorithm, the function returns ``PSA_ERROR_NOT_SUPPORTED`` without checking the key object.

-    If the implementation offers the algorithm, and the key does not exist, the function returns `PSA_ERROR_INVALID_HANDLE`.
+    If the implementation offers the algorithm, and the key does not exist, the function returns ``PSA_ERROR_INVALID_HANDLE``.

-    If the implementation offers the algorithm, and the key does exists, but is not of the correct type, the function returns `PSA_ERROR_INVALID_ARGUMENT`.
+    If the implementation offers the algorithm, and the key does exists, but is not of the correct type, the function returns ``PSA_ERROR_INVALID_ARGUMENT``.

-    If the implementation offers the algorithm, but the key does not have the correct permission, the function returns `PSA_ERROR_NOT_PERMITTED`.
+    If the implementation offers the algorithm, but the key does not have the correct permission, the function returns ``PSA_ERROR_NOT_PERMITTED``.

-    If the implementation offers the algorimth, and the key is the correct type and has the correct permission, the function returns `PSA_SUCCESS`.
+    If the implementation offers the algorimth, and the key is the correct type and has the correct permission, the function returns ``PSA_SUCCESS``.

     When checking a public key with a usage flag for an operation where the public key is provided as a buffer, for example, the public key in a derive operation, or the counterparty key in a key establishment, then the function indicates that the operation supports this type of key in this role.
 It ignores permissions, as all public keys can be exported.